dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 ### Comparison between the three methods

 When dealing with time-series data from sensors, it's essential to choose the appropriate filtering technique that aligns with the characteristics of the noise and the desired features you wish to preserve in the data.
+Below are some of the pros and cons of each of the above methods.

 1. **Moving Average Smoothing**
     - **Advantages**: